loktioncode/graphql_api_node/README.md

 # Star Wars

-> React, GraphQL, Apollo app that uses the Star Wars API to display launches
+> React, GraphQL, Apollo app that uses the Star Wars API to display all people

 ## Quick Start